Demystifying Softmax Gating Function in Gaussian Mixture of Experts

-Parameter estimation had been studied quite extensively in standard mixture models.
-In his seminal work, Chen~\cite{Chen1992} established the convergence rate $\mathcal{O}(n^{-1/4})$ of parameter estimation in over-fitted univariate mixture models, namely, the settings when the number of true components is unknown and over-specified, when the family of distribution is strongly identifiable in the second order, e.g., location Gaussian distribution.
-That slow and non-standard convergence rate is due to the collapse of some parameters into single pararameter or the vanishing of weights to 0, which leads to the singularity of Fisher information matrix around the true parameters.
-Then, Nguyen~\cite{Nguyen-13} and Ho et al.~\cite{Ho-Nguyen-EJS-16} utilized Wasserstein metric to achieve this rate under the multivariate settings of second-order strongly identifiable mixture models.
-Recently, Ho et al.~\cite{Ho-Nguyen-Ann-16} demonstrated that rates of the MLE can strictly depend on the amount of overspecified components when the mixture models are not strongly identifiable, such as location-scale Gaussian mixtures.
+Parameter estimation has been studied quite extensively in standard mixture models.
+In his seminal work, Chen et al.~\cite{Chen1992} established the convergence rate $\mathcal{O}(n^{-1/4})$ of parameter estimation in over-fitted univariate mixture models, namely, the settings when the number of true components is unknown and over-specified, and the family of distributions is strongly identifiable in the second order, e.g., location Gaussian distributions.
+That slow and non-standard rate is due to the collapse of some parameters into single pararameter or the convergence of weights to zero, which leads to the singularity of Fisher information matrix around the true parameters.
+Then, Nguyen et al.~\cite{Nguyen-13} and Ho et al.~\cite{Ho-Nguyen-EJS-16} utilized Wasserstein metrics to achieve this rate under the multivariate settings of second-order strongly identifiable mixture models.
+Recently, Ho et al.~\cite{Ho-Nguyen-Ann-16} demonstrated that rates of the MLE can strictly depend on the number of over-specified components when the mixture models are not strongly identifiable, such as location-scale Gaussian mixtures.
 The minimax optimal behaviors of parameter estimation were studied in~\cite{heinrich2018, Manole_2020}.
-From the computational side, the statistical guarantee of the expectation-maximization (EM) and moment methods had also been studied under both exact-fitted~\cite{Siva_2017, Anandkumar_moment_method, Hardt_mixture} and over-fitted settings~\cite{Raaz_Ho_Koulik_2020, Raaz_Ho_Koulik_2018_second, wu2020a, doss_optimal_2023, Wu_minimax_EM} of mixture models.\\
+From the computational side, the statistical guarantee of the expectation-maximization (EM), \eg~\cite{dempster_maximum_1977}, and moment methods had also been studied under both exact-fitted~\cite{Siva_2017, Anandkumar_moment_method, Hardt_mixture} and over-fitted settings~\cite{Raaz_Ho_Koulik_2020, Raaz_Ho_Koulik_2018_second, wu2020a, doss_optimal_2023, Wu_minimax_EM} of mixture models.